AndyPC54/PSU-Control---Meross/README.md

-# OctoPrint PSU Control - Shelly
+# OctoPrint PSU Control - Meross
-Adds Shelly support to OctoPrint-PSUControl as a sub-plugin
+Adds Meross support to OctoPrint-PSUControl as a sub-plugin

 ## Setup
 - Install the plugin using Plugin Manager from Settings